y-arjun-y/bear-blog-replacement-template/blog-posts/a-holiday.md

-# Owen Dobson

-## A Holiday: A Poem Expressing My Inner Feelings and Expressions About Being Gay
+### A Holiday: A Poem Expressing My Inner Feelings and Expressions About Being Gay

+By.
 Owen Dobson

 ![Blue and white smoke illustration](/aholidaycover.avif)